 Take these steps to keep mice away from your bed:

-- Change your sheets to remove any food traces, and avoid bringing snacks into the bedroom.
+- Change bed sheets to remove food traces, and avoid bringing snacks into the bedroom.

 - Sleep in cold conditions to deter mice.